Step Down Transformers are built for business. Depending on your sites’ power distribution requirements, you may need a local step-down transformer.

 Voltage optimisation is required because in the UK, the majority of sites are supplied with voltage that is higher than necessary to run on-site electrical equipment optimally, leading to increased energy consumption, energy costs, CO2 emissions, and wear and tear on electrical equipment.

-Other Types of Transformers
+Other Types of power Transformers

 Dry-type or ‘air-cooled’ distribution transformers are considered a low maintenance, reliable, and robust solution due to the fact that they have no moving (or serviceable) parts.